-A second, broader conception of green building also considers the amount and nature of resources that go into the construction of a building.
-In this expanded definition, architects, builders, developers, and regulators seek to: 1) minimize resource use during building construction, 2) reduce reliance on non-sustainable or non-recyclable resources, and 3) build in ways than either minimally impact or positively enhance land, water, and air quality around buildings and their communities.
+A second, broader conception of green building also considers the amount and nature of resources that go into the initial construction of buildings.
+In this expanded definition, architects, builders, developers, and regulators seek to: 1) minimize resource use during building construction, 2) reduce reliance on non-sustainable or non-recyclable resources, and 3) build in ways that are either minimally impact or positively enhance land, water, and air quality around buildings and their communities.
 As you may know, this sense of green building design is increasingly more common – and can be explored at green building.

-What Is The Correct Scope Green Building & Development?
+What Is The Correct Scope For Green Building & Development?

 Working with a prospective client recently, a recurring idea in building design came up – the notion of wasting space.